Yaret3000/SkyVault/README.md

 ## Conclusion

-SkyVault is a secure and convenient cloud storage solution that makes it easy for users to store, access, and share their valuable files.
+SkyVault is a secure and convenient cloud storage solution that makes it easy for users to store and access their valuable files.
 With its integration with Azure